 - 2 tbsps slivered almonds

-- Soak the plums in hot water for 2-4 hours till they soften and plump up
+- Soak the plums in hot water for 2 hours to rehydrate them.

-- Heat the oil and fry the onions till they are a nice medium brown
+- Slice the onions and saute them in hot oil till they are a nice medium brown.

-- Add the tomatoes and saute for 2-3 minutes
+- Add the meat and saute till the pink completely disappears.

-- Add 2 cups of water, cover and cook on medium low till the meat is tender
+- Add the tomatoes along with 2 cups of water, cover, and cook on medium-low till the meat is tender (see notes).

 - Add the chopped green chilies and cook uncovered on medium-high till the liquid starts to dry up (see notes).

 - When the oil starts to rise to the top and the curry is completely blended, add in the sugar and plums along with the soaking liquid.